Patient Privacy and Rights

 Health Services will respond to your request for an accounting of disclosures within 60 days from the receipt of such request.
 If Health Services needs additional time to prepare the accounting, we will notify you in writing within 60 days about the reason for the delay and provide you with the date when you can expect to receive the accounting.

 - Right to Request Confidential Communications.
-You have the right to request that Health Services communicate with you and your treatment records in a certain way or at a certain location.
+You have the right to request that Health Services communicate with you and your PHI in a certain way or at a certain location.
 For example, you can ask that Health Services only contact you at work or by mail.

 - Right to Receive a Paper Copy of This NPP.
 You have the right to receive a paper copy of this NPP.
 You may ask us to give you a copy of this NPP at any time.
 Even if you have agreed to receive this NPP electronically, you are still entitled to a paper copy of this NPP.

-If you believe your privacy rights have been violated, you may file a complaint with Health Services and/or with the Secretary of the Department of Health and Human Services.
-To file a complaint with Health Services, please submit a written complaint to: Syracuse University Health Services, 111 Waverly Avenue, Syracuse, New York 13244-2320.
-The submission of a complaint to Health Services or to the Secretary of the United States Department of Health and Human Services will not affect your status as a patient Health Services.
+If you believe your privacy rights have been violated, you may file a complaint with the Privacy Official at Health Services, with Syracuse University’s Privacy Officer, and/or with the Secretary of the Department of Health and Human Services.
+To file a complaint with Health Services, please submit a written complaint to: Privacy Complaint Official, Syracuse University Health Services, 111 Waverly Avenue, Syracuse, New York 13244-2320.
+To file a complaint with Syracuse University’s Privacy Officer, please submit a written complaint to Privacy Officer, Office of Risk Management, Skytop Office Building, Syracuse, New York 13244.
+The submission of a complaint to Health Services, Syracuse University’s Privacy Official, or to the Secretary of the United States Department of Health and Human Services will not affect your status as a patient Health Services.
 You will not be retaliated against for filing a complaint.

 E. CONTACT PERSON

 If you have any questions about this Notice of Privacy Practices, please contact: